wireapp/wire-server/src/understand/restund.rst

 possibility to use TCP instead, at the expense of call quality.
 So in practise; it is recommended to allow the port range ``32768-61000`` on both UDP and TCP.

+If *Conference Calling 2.0* (:ref:`SFT <install-sft>`) is enabled, a Restund instance, additionally, must be allowed to communicate with ::ref:`SFT instances <install-sft-firewall-rules>` on the same UDP ports mentioned above.
+In this scenario a Restund server becomes sort of a proxy for the client, if the client is not able to establish a direct connection to the SFT server.

+*For more information, please refer to the source code of the Ansible role:* `restund <https://github.com/wireapp/ansible-restund/blob/master/tasks/firewall.yml>`__.

 Control ports
 ^^^^^^^^^^^^^